 top of page

+Some of our colleagues were at CyberCon last week.
 It’s always a great event!
-New ideas, smart people, plenty of energy.
-But one thing stood out this year.
+New ideas, smart people, and plenty of energy fill the atmosphere.
+However, one thing stood out this year.
 Every few conversations seemed to start the same way:

 “Did you hear about the Qantas breach?” followed by: “Our tech would have stopped that.”